-Was I ever wrong.
+I was wrong.
 During my late teens in Toronto, I wrote protest poems fueled by Bob Dylan singing about times changing and Johnny in the basement mixing up some kind of medicine.
 Not to mention, The Who talking about “My Generation”.

 When I was 17, I had this dream that I would work at the Toronto Star one day.
-I was very ambitious.
-I figured I’d start out sharpening the other writers’ pencils, and eventually I would become a journalist.
+I’d start out sharpening the other writers’ pencils, and eventually, I would become a journalist.

 I also had this idea that I would write the greatest Canadian novel.
 As I approached my 20s, I decided it would be the greatest Ontario novel.
 Then, when I got into my 40s, my hopes were to write the greatest Toronto novel.
 When I wrote my first book, I said to myself, “I’ll just write a novel.”

 And so I did.
 Sunshine Girls was published in 2014.

 Looking back, it really doesn’t matter whether or not my dreams were followed.
 I am doing what I love.
 I spend my days listening to music while letting my imagination fly on 26 letters of the alphabet.

 FAVOURITE MUSICIAN: I have so many it’s hard to pick one.
 I seem to go from one band to another.
 One day I’ll listen to rock, the next day blues, then jazz.
 But lately, I’ve been listening to Blue Rodeo, Rod Stewart, and the old Motown bands.